romaricdrigon/romaricdrigon.github.io/_posts/2019-07-05-value-objects-doctrine-and-symfony-forms.md

 ## Final word

 I hope I have convinced you that **patterns traditionally associated with DDD can be useful in every project**, even if not sticking to a DDD-only approach.
 In that last part, we bound a Symfony form directly to a Doctrine entity.
-It is something which can cause issues, we can find a better way to do things using DTOs.
+It is something that can cause issues, we can find a better way to do things using DTOs.
 It may be the topic of another article, or if you like some existing resources, feel free to post those in comments below :)